-Canada will be mandating the use of Electronic Logging Devices (ELDs).
-Enforcement of the Canadian mandate is expected to begin in the fourth quarter of 2019.
+Canada will be mandating the use of electronic logging devices (ELDs).
+Enforcement of Canada’s ELD mandate is expected to finally begin on January 1, 2023.

-Here are four lessons we learned while helping trucking companies get set up with an ELD.
-We hope these findings help our friends in the north have a more seamless experience at the end of 2019.
+Here are four lessons we learned while helping U.S. trucking companies get set up with an ELD.
+We hope these findings give our friends in the north a more seamless transition at the end of 2022.

 1. Be proactive